fczuardi/app/README.md

 The barebones scaffolding for any new project.
 Includes:

 - basic .gitignore
-- minimal gulpfile
+- basic tasks for a npm-based build system
-- basic linux and windows CI config files
+- config files for linux and windows CI (travis and appveyor)